 This eBook was created to provide educational information regarding credit repair.
-Before making any financial decision, please consult a qualified legal, accounting and/or financial professional.
-CreditRepair.org does not guarantee or make any representation or warranty of the accuracy, completeness or adequacy of any information contained herein and accordingly is not responsible for any subsequent efforts or results in reliance on any such information.
-CreditRepair.org is not rendering any legal, accounting, tax or investment advice or any other professional service and advises that you verify any information contained herein prior to any usage for any personal, financial or business purpose.
-CreditRepair.org is not a non-profit organization under Section 501(c)(3) of the Internal Revenue Code ("Code").
+Before making financial decisions, please contact a qualified legal, accounting or financial professional.
+CreditRepair.org does not guarantee the accuracy, completeness or adequacy of any information and is not responsible for any subsequent results in attempting do-it-yourself credit repair.
+CreditRepair.org is not engaged in rendering legal, accounting, tax, investment advice or other professional services and strongly recommends that you verify any information before using it for any personal, financial or business purposes.